mistydemeo/vox_explainer_history/article.md

-# 9 questions about the coronavirus outbreak, answered
+# 10 questions about the coronavirus outbreak, answered

 Is it safe to travel?
-Should you buy a mask?
-What about the people who don’t have symptoms?
+Is this going to become a pandemic?
+How will this outbreak end?

-By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Feb 6, 2020, 11:33am EST
+By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Feb 10, 2020, 4:00pm EST

 The coronavirus outbreak, centered in China, keeps evolving at a dizzying speed.
-And so is the global response.
-In the past week, Russia and Singapore sealed their borders to China and the World Health Organization declared the outbreak a global public health emergency.
-Meanwhile, the US government dramatically escalated its response — issuing its highest-level travel advisory, quarantining citizens evacuated from China, and temporarily banning foreign nationals who have recently been to the East Asian country from coming in.

-With the case toll rising steeply (reaching over 28,000 by February 6) and face masks flying off store shelves, it’s no wonder questions — and fears — are swirling about 2019-nCoV, as the virus is known.
+With the case toll rising steeply — reaching over 40,000 on February 10 — and face masks flying off store shelves, it’s no wonder questions and fears are swirling about 2019-nCoV, as the virus is known.

-For most people in the US, though, there’s really no reason to worry.
-And while making sense of risks with a new, quick-spreading pathogen is tricky, infectious disease experts can help us sort it out.
+For most people in the US, there’s no reason to worry: Ninety-nine percent of cases are happening in China.
+But that may shift in the coming weeks as more outbreaks are detected in other countries.
 Here are answers to your most burning questions about the new coronavirus and its risks.

 ## 1) What is this new coronavirus, and what are the symptoms?

 Coronaviruses are a large family of viruses that typically attack the respiratory system.
-The name comes from the Latin word corona, meaning crown, because of the spiky fringe that encircles these viruses.
+The name comes from the Latin word corona and the Ancient Greek korōnè, meaning garland, or wreath, because of the spiky fringe encircling these viruses.
 Most infect animals, such as bats, cats, and birds.
 Only seven, including 2019-nCoV, SARS, and MERS, are known to infect humans.

 SARS is thought to have evolved from bats to civet cats to humans in China; MERS evolved from bats to camels to humans in the Middle East.
 No one knows where 2019-nCoV came from.
-For now, it is believed to have made the leap from animals in Wuhan, China, a city of 11 million, late last year.
+For now, the new coronavirus is believed to have made the leap from animals in Wuhan, China, a city of 11 million, late last year.
 But researchers are still trying to suss out its precise origins.

 As for symptoms: Two of the seven coronaviruses that infect humans, SARS and MERS, can cause severe pneumonia and even death in 10 and more than 30 percent of cases, respectively.
 But the others lead to milder symptoms, like a common cold.
 At the moment, we know 2019-nCoV can kill — but it’s not clear how often or how its fatality rate compares to SARS and MERS.

-According to the Centers for Disease Control and Prevention, most patients right now start with a fever, cough, and shortness of breath.
-An early report, published in The Lancet, provided even more detailed information.
+According to the Centers for Disease Control and Prevention, most patients start with a fever, cough, and shortness of breath.
+An earlier report, published in The Lancet, provided more detailed information.
 It looked at a subset of the first 41 patients with confirmed 2019-nCoV in Wuhan.
 The most common symptoms were fever, cough, muscle pain, and fatigue; less common were headache, diarrhea, and coughing up mucus or blood.
 All had pneumonia and lung abnormalities on CT scans.
-As for the disease severity: 13 patients were admitted to an ICU, and six died.
+As for the disease severity: 32 percent were admitted to an ICU, and 15 percent died.
 By January 22, most (68 percent) of the patients had been discharged from the hospital.

+By February 10, the WHO said 80 percent of patients have been found to have mild disease; 3 to 5 percent need intensive care; and 2 percent have died.

-More recently, there have also been reports of people with very mild symptoms, like the cases in southern Germany.
-There’s even evidence of asymptomatic cases.
-It’s possible that as we learn more, 2019-nCoV will seem more like the flu than like SARS.
+At the same time, there’s also evidence of asymptomatic cases.
+And it’s possible that as we learn more, 2019-nCoV will seem more like the flu than like SARS.
 That’s because infectious diseases typically look more severe when they’re first discovered, since the people showing up in hospitals tend to be the sickest.
-And already, the new virus appears to be less deadly than both SARS and MERS.
+Already, the new virus appears to be less deadly than both SARS and MERS.

 ## 2) How do coronaviruses spread?